 If you’re looking for the highest degree of sensitivity and stickiness, La Sportiva’s Genius reigns the shoe world.
 The shoe’s revolutionary No-Edge technology allows you to edge the smallest of holds by molding your feet around imperfections in the rock, helping it avoid slipping in a manner unseen in other shoes.
 La Sportiva implements the PD85 last from the legendary Testarossa and incorporates the same functionality and comfort as the Solution.
 The P3 midsole allows for excellent responsiveness and the 3 millimeter Vibram XS Edge rubber ensures the ultimate stickiness.

 The shoe’s lace-up system allows you to adjust to the snugness that suits your needs, whether you’re heading out on a long expedition or for a bouldering session at the crag.
-Though designed for high-end, steep sport climbing — with its aggressive downturn and asymmetry — this is still an ideal all-around shoe.
+Though these were designed for high-end, steep sport climbing — with its aggressive downturn and asymmetry — the $156 Genius is still an ideal all-around shoe.